Warzone2100/warzone2100/README.md

       occurred.
    3. Try to reproduce the bug and add a description of the process to your bug report.
    4. You may even upload save files.
-These consist of one or two file(s) and one folder.
-All two/three are named after your savegame (e.g.
-      MySaveGame.es, MySaveGame.gam and the folder MySaveGame).
+These consist of one file and one folder.
+Both are named after your savegame (e.g. MySaveGame.gam and the folder MySaveGame).
    5. Bug reports are not submit-and-forget.
 It may be that you forgot some information or forgot to upload a file.
 So it is also in your interest to watch the bug-report after it has been submitted.
 Additionally, you can enable